GioGioWasTaken/Linux-Machine/Pwnable.kr/Rookiss/tiny_easy/solution.md

-Consturct an env varible such that, the value we get, when treated the hex value of this env variable as a pointer, is the address of code we want to call.
+Consturct an env varible such that, the value we get, when treating the hex value of this env variable as a pointer, is the address of code we want to call.

 Maybe a possible approach would be to store shellcode at an env var such that that shellcode is put into EAX